 Many of these religious markers hold candles, rosaries, photographs and thoughtfully-crafted carvings.
 Quite often native flowers encircle a shrine intimately blending them in with the natural beauty of the landscape.

 No matter the season you choose to visit, your time in South Tyrol will create fiercely enduring memories.
 The kind that will call you back.
 The busiest season is summer as tourists mainly from Germany, Italy and the U.K. arrive in large numbers.
 But winter is also plenty popular for the snow-bound adventurer.
 South Tyrol boasts 30 ski resorts with 750 miles of ski trails crisscrossing the land.

 If you’re going to South Tyrol to hit the slopes, consider taking advantage of Dolomiti Superski.
 It gives you access to 12 ski areas all on one ski pass.
 There’s no better way to get your fix of snow-filled bliss, as well as your fill of gourmet food and exquisite Alpine wine.

-While summer in South Tyrol is spectacular, we think the best time to visit is the spring and fall.
+While summer in South Tyrol is spectacular, we think the best time to visit is in the spring and fall.
 Specifically, late May and early June or September through October.
 You’ll have much more of the Alpine-Mediterranean wonderland to yourself.
 And you’ll still have nearly every opportunity to enjoy the great outdoors on foot or bike.

 Plus, you’ll save money on your trip as prices tend to come down.
 Just be prepared for a bit more unpredictable weather if you’re venturing into the higher altitudes.
 Spring and late fall can still bring snowfall to the mountain peaks.
 You’ll also want to know the lift system operating dates if spending the bulk of your time in the Dolomites or plan to do high-altitude hikes elsewhere.